-In the confesionario for Mission San Buenaventura, the questions being asked about sins to be confessed were often of a rather personal nature, especially when it came to the subject of sexual activity.
+In the confessionario for Mission San Buenaventura, the questions being asked about sins to be confessed were often of a rather personal nature, especially when it came to the subject of sexual activity.
 The priests were very concerned about practices that would limit population growth (for example, Beeler 1967:39).
 Abortions and infanticide were means of resistance to social control, with some specific instances reported in cases of rape (e.g., Sandos 2004:56, 167).
 Poor reproductive health resulting from diseases also caused reduced fertility and women to miscarry (Sandos 2004:124-125).
 Some missionaries, believing all infertility and miscarriages were intentional, or that regardless both voluntary and involuntary abortion were against God's will, punished mission Natives, especially women, harshly.
 Castillo (1989:380; Jackson and Castillo 1995:82-83) provides a quote from Lorenzo Asisara, an Ohlone man, who related a story of the vicious treatment that Santa Cruz missionary Father Olbes meted out for these perceived infractions.
-Believing that their infertility was actually a result of intentional abortion, Olbes insisted on inspecting a couples' genitals and when met with resistance from the woman ordered that she be flogged and hold a wooden baby doll in front of the church wearing horns.
+Believing that their infertility was actually a result of intentional abortion, Olbes insisted on inspecting a couples' genitals and when met with resistance from the woman ordered that she be flogged and hold a wooden baby doll in front of the mission church for nine days; her husband was also shackled and made to present in front of the church wearing horns.
 Father Zalvidea, while stationed at Mission San Gabriel, similarly punished women for stillbirths by shaving their head, forcing them to carry a wooden baby doll, flogging them, and placing them in iron ankle cuffs for three months (Lorimer 2016:161).